William Cavendish, 3rd Duke of Devonshire

-William Cavendish, 3rd Duke of Devonshire, KG, PC (26 September 1698 – 5 December 1755) was a British nobleman and Whig politician who sat in the House of Commons from 1721 to 1729 when he inherited the Dukedom.
+William Cavendish, 3rd Duke of Devonshire, KG, PC (26 September 1698 – 5 December 1755) was a British Whig politician who sat in the House of Commons of Great Britain from 1721 to 1729.

 Life

 Cavendish was the son of William Cavendish, 2nd Duke of Devonshire, and his wife, the Hon.
-Rachel Russell, and was known as Marquis of Hartington.
+Rachel Russell, and was known as Marquess of Hartington.

 Like his father, Lord Hartington was active in public life.
 He was returned unopposed as member of parliament for Lostwithiel at a by-election in 1721.
 At the 1722 general election he was returned unopposed as MP for Grampound.
 He was also unopposed when he was returned as MP for Huntingdonshire at the 1727 general election.
 He surrendered the seat in 1729 when his father's death sent him to the House of Lords.
 He was made a Privy Counsellor in 1731.
 He served as Lord Privy Seal from 1731 to 1733, when he was invested as a Knight of the Garter.
 He later served for seven years as Lord Lieutenant of Ireland.

 He sold the Old Devonshire House at 48 Boswell Street, Theobald's Road, in Bloomsbury, and in 1734 engaged the architect William Kent to build a new Cavendish House in fashionable Piccadilly.
 In 1739, he was enlisted as a founding governor of a new children's charity, the Foundling Hospital in Bloomsbury, London, which aimed to alleviate the problem of infants being abandoned by destitute mothers and which later became a centre for art and music.

 During the Jacobite rising of 1745 the Duke raised a militia unit in support of the King known as the Derbyshire Blues, which mustered at the George Inn, Derby, on 3 December 1745.